 Acute bronchitis is frequently a component of an upper respiratory infection (URI) caused by rhinovirus, parainfluenza, influenza A or B virus, respiratory syncytial virus, coronavirus, or human metapneumovirus.
 Bacteria, such as Mycoplasma pneumoniae, Bordetella pertussis, and Chlamydia pneumoniae, cause less than 5% of cases; these sometimes occur in outbreaks.
+Acute bronchitis is part of the spectrum of illness that occurs with SARS-CoV-2 infection, and testing for this virus is appropriate in the current pandemic.
+Fever, myalgias, sore throat, gastrointestinal symptoms, and loss of smell and taste are more common with the SARS-CoV-2 virus than others.

-Acute inflammation of the tracheobronchial tree in patients with underlying chronic bronchial disorders (eg, chronic obstructive pulmonary disease [COPD], bronchiectasis, cystic fibrosis) is considered an acute exacerbation of that disorder rather than acute bronchitis.
+Acute inflammation of the tracheobronchial tree in patients with underlying chronic bronchial disorders (eg, asthma, chronic obstructive pulmonary disease [COPD], bronchiectasis, cystic fibrosis) is considered an acute exacerbation of that disorder rather than acute bronchitis.
 In these patients, the etiology, treatment, and outcome differ from those of acute bronchitis.

 Symptoms are a nonproductive or mildly productive cough accompanied or preceded by URI symptoms, usually by > 5 days.
 Subjective dyspnea results from chest pain or tightness with breathing, not from hypoxia.